Rei Kawakubo, Chair No.2 for Comme des Garçons

-Chair No.2 designed by Rei Kawakubo and manufactured by Pallucco, Italy, in 1987 for Comme des Garçons, Japan.
-Part of Kawakubo's rare furniture production from 1983 to 1993, comprising around forty designs.
-After initially producing unique pieces and very small quantities, she briefly collaborated with Pallucco in the late 1980s on a limited series of works.
-This chair originates from that period.
+Chair No.2 designed by Rei Kawakubo and manufactured by Pallucco in Italy in 1987 for Comme des Garçons, Japan.
+Part of Kawakubo's exceptionally rare furniture production from 1983 to 1993, comprising around forty designs, the chair reflects the same radical and architectural vocabulary found in her fashion work.

-Defined by a strict geometric black steel frame and a wire mesh seat, the design is stripped to its essentials.
-The use of raw materials and a restrained black and grey palette emphasizes form, giving the piece a severe, urban, almost brutal character.
-A highly collectible example, in very good condition!
+Defined by a strict geometric steel frame and wire mesh seat, the design is reduced to its essential structure.
+Its black colour and industrial materials give the piece an almost brutalist character.
+A rare example of postmodern collectible design in very good original condition.

 -